aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/firstchild/_index.md

 ---
 title: Node.FirstChild
 second_title: Aspose.HTML for .NET API Reference
 description: Node FirstChild property.
-The read-only firstChild property of the Node interface returns the nodes first child in the tree or null if the node has no children
+Returns the nodes first child in the tree or null if the node has no children
 type: docs
 weight: 30
 url: /net/aspose.html.dom/node/firstchild/
 ---
 ## Node.FirstChild property

-The read-only firstChild property of the [`Node`](../) interface returns the node's first child in the tree, or null if the node has no children.
+Returns the node's first child in the tree, or null if the node has no children.

 If the node is a Document, this property returns the first node in the list of its direct children.